Rupert Everett: Personal life

+In the 1990s, Everett had a six-year-long affair with television presenter and writer Paula Yates, who was married to Bob Geldof at the time.
+Later discussing the relationship, Everett dismissed suggestions that he was bisexual, calling his heterosexual experience merely an "experiment".
+By 2020, Everett was living with his partner Henrique, a Brazilian accountant; they married in 2024.

 Between 2006 and 2010, Everett lived in New York City, but returned to London because of his father's poor health.
-In 2008, he bought a home in the Central London district of Belgravia.
-As of 2025, Everett has lived in a property near Enford, Wiltshire, to be closer to family.
-He has also been involved in helping to prevent a pub in the village from closing.
+During this time, he had maintained homes in Central London; by 2006, he owned property in Bloomsbury and joined a campaign against the establishment of a local Starbucks branch, calling the global chain a "cancer".
+In 2008, he bought a home in another Central London district, Belgravia.
+By 2025, Everett was living near Enford, Wiltshire, to be closer to family; there, he was involved in a campaign to prevent the closure of a local pub.
+Everett is a supporter of the Campaign for Real Ale.

-In the 1990s, Everett had a six-year-long affair with television presenter and writer Paula Yates, who was married to Bob Geldof at the time.
-Discussing the relationship with reporters later, Everett dismissed suggestions that he was bisexual, calling his heterosexual experience merely an "experiment.".

-As of 2020, Everett lives with his partner Henrique, a Brazilian accountant.
-They married in 2024.